Boulder may be one of the fittest cities in the nation, but it’s also one of the foodiest.

 Boulder is never stagnant.
 The people are always on the go, so it’s only fitting to always have new restaurants to fuel all that action.

-Boulder’s restaurant scene seems to be booming right now.
-Here’s a look at some of Boulder’s new restaurants.
-All of these have opened within the past six or so months.Read More
+Boulder’s restaurant scene always seems to be booming.
+Here’s a look at some of Boulder’s newer restaurants.

 Watch the sun set behind the purple Flatirons on a rooftop bar with a glass of wine in hand.
 Or stroll, while indulging in locally made gelato, down the brick-lined Pearl Street Mall in the spring, when it’s bursting with rows of colorful tulips.